Lissa loves finding new and creative ways to make money, and she is working towards becoming debt-free.

 How to Become an Artist on Redbubble

 To sign up with Redbubble, go to the main page and click "Sign Up" in the top right corner.
-It will prompt you to enter in your email, and create a username and password.
-Make sure you like your username, and that it will sound attractive to your potential clients.
+It will prompt you to enter your email and create a username and password.
+Make sure you like your username and that it will sound attractive to your potential clients.
 It should be memorable and should say something meaningful about you or your art, for the best effect.
 There is also an option to use your real name if you do not want to display your username, which I chose to do.

 Making Your Redbubble Profile Stand Out

 When you are finished signing up, you should see a red and white icon in the top right corner of a man with glasses.
 Click on that and go to your profile.
 There are several things that you can customize here.
-You can add an avatar and cover image so that people see a nice banner when they come to your shop, and a nice icon or picture that appears beside your comments in groups.
+You can add an avatar and cover image so that people see a nice banner when they come to your shop, as well as a nice icon or picture that appears beside your comments in groups.

-I would recommend having your avatar and cover image match in color to give the page a unified look, like a brand would, because this shop is your personal brand.
+I would recommend having your avatar and cover image match in color to give the page a unified look like a brand would because this shop is your personal brand.
 You can also add a bio, where you can tell customers about you and what you do.
 Have fun with it and get creative; showing your personality helps your customers connect with you.

 To edit your account information, click your avatar icon in the top right, and go to account details.
 In this section of the website, you can edit your profile, cover image, avatar, bio, and payment details.

 Collections are a great feature to help shoppers find products that are similar to each other and help to keep your shop organized.
 To create a collection, go to Manage Portfolio, select the works that will belong to a particular collection, then click the collections tab and enter the name of your collection.
 Collections can be centered around mediums, such as Watercolor Paintings, or subject matter, such as Flowers.
 You can also make a Best Sellers collection to help shoppers find your most popular works.